Originally posted: 08/10/2019

 - You shall not add to the word which I am commanding you, nor take away from it, that you may keep the commandments of the Lord your God which I command you, (Deuteronomy 4:2).

-- He Has Written in Stone His Blessings (a result of obedience)
+- He Has Written in Stone His Blessings (a result of faith that leads to obedience)

 - “Oh that they had such a heart in them, that they would fear Me and keep all My commandments always, that it may be well with them and with their sons forever!”
 (Deuteronomy 5:29).

-- He Has Written in Stone His Curses (a consequence of disobedience)
+- He Has Written in Stone His Curses (a consequence of unbelief that leads to rejecting Him)

 - Thus says the Lord,